Lafayette KT-135 EXPLOR-AIR radio kit

 Lafayette Explor-Air KT-135

+Lafayette claimed that the KT-135 is so easy to build a child who can read could do it.
+This is marketing BS.
 Building or rebuilding a KT-135 is NOT easy.
-The fact that some of these were built by a 10 year old doesn't mean it's a piece of cake because you're not 10.
+Some were built by a 10 year olds, but that doesn't mean it's a piece of cake because you're not 10.
 However, the instructions are practically fool-proof.
 Any wiring mistakes or a component installed of the wrong value will be picked up later in the assembly.

 The Headphones Jack